primeobsession/opengraph-io/README.md

 # OpenGraph ( Node Client 1.0.0 )

 [OpenGraph.io](https://www.opengraph.io/) client library for [nodejs](http://nodejs.org/).
-Given a URL, the client will make a HTTP request to OpenGraph.io which will in scrape the site for OpenGraph tags.
-If they exist the tags will be returned to you.
+Given a URL, the client will make a HTTP request to OpenGraph.io which will scrape the site for OpenGraph tags.
+If tags exist the tags will be returned to you.

 Often times the appropriate tags will not exist and this is where OpenGraph.io shines.
 It will